chentoast/marks.nvim/README.md

     m[              Move to previous mark
     m:              Preview mark.
 This will prompt you for a specific mark to preview; press <cr> to preview the next mark.

+    m[0-9]          Add a bookmark from bookmark group[0-9]. dm[0-9]         Delete all bookmarks from bookmark group[0-9]. m}              Move to the next bookmark having the same type as the bookmark under the cursor.
+Works across buffers.
+    m{              Move to the previous bookmark having the same type as the bookmark under the cursor.
+Works across buffers.
+    dm=             Delete the bookmark under the cursor.
 ```

 Set `default_mappings = false` in the setup function if you don't want to have these mapped.